How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 What algorithms power StarGuide's personalized recommendations?

 StarGuide uses seven independent personalization systems that all require your actual roster data to function.
 Best Teams uses composition-aware bidirectional synergy scoring with role-based fallback, not brute-force over all 4-subsets.
 The Light Cone Advisor uses the Hungarian algorithm for globally optimal LC assignment across your entire roster, with a retention bias that suppresses marginal swaps.
 The Endgame Planner uses balanced pair optimization for non-overlapping team selection per stage, trying every Team 1 times Team 2 pairing and picking the combined maximum.
-The Pull Advisor uses slot-gap coverage analysis weighted by DPS tier.
+The Pull Advisor uses slot-gap coverage analysis weighted by DPS score.
 Next Best Action ranks every possible upgrade by pull-cost divided by power-delta efficiency.
 Investment Paths track progress against curated multi-character build sequences with roster-aware step completion.
 Account Power computes a weighted non-overlapping team average across Memory of Chaos, Pure Fiction, and Apocalyptic Shadow.

 What is the Strategy Coach and how does it work?

-The Strategy Coach is an AI-powered conversational strategy advisor available on Trailblazer-tier passes.
+The Strategy Coach is a conversational strategy advisor available on Trailblazer-tier passes.
 Coach operates in two layers.
 The first is context: it receives the user's full roster state (every owned character with eidolon levels, equipped light cones, and imported relic data), every unowned character (for pull analysis), current endgame rotation boosts, and the same authored character knowledge the rest of the site uses.
 Coach also carries memories from previous coaching sessions so it can pick up where it left off.

 The second layer is tools.
 Coach has 20 callable tools that run in the user's browser against their actual roster data: the team generator, pull advisor, endgame planner, LC optimizer, relic grader, pity calculator, investment path tracker, account power analyzer, score breakdown, character profile lookup, composition details, banner schedule, farming priorities, and more.
 Coach calls multiple tools in parallel and chains multiple rounds of tool calls when a complex question requires it.
 For example, answering "who should I pull next" triggers a three-round pipeline: investment overview, active paths, and banner schedule together, then upgrade plans for top DPS characters, then detailed mechanical profiles for anything it plans to recommend.